tylernathanreed/jira-client-php/docs/schema/status-project-issue-type-usage-dto.md

-# Status Project Issue Type Usage D T O
+# Status Project Issue Type Usage DTO

 The issue types using this status in a project.